This Congress member wants to replace Facebook with text messages

 When he did have a Facebook page, it was hard for Crawford to tell if an angry post was one of his own constituents, or a frustrated person online who wanted to argue at his expense.
 People would leave comments on his posts that had nothing to do with Crawford's policies, stirring up arguments that didn't affect the people in his district, the politician said.

 With text messages, he said, he's had more one-on-one conversations.
-The first reply to every text message that comes to Crawford's new number asks for their name and where they live -- to ensure they're in his district.
+The first reply to every text message that comes to Crawford's new number asks for the person's name and where he or she lives -- to ensure they're in his district.

-There're fewer distractions in text messages, but for Crawford, there're fewer people, too.
+There are fewer distractions in text messages, but for Crawford, there are fewer people, too.
 On Facebook, the representative was able to reach millions.
-He still prefers the quieter alternative though.
+Still, he still prefers the quieter alternative.

 "On a social media platform, you really have no control on who may be on your Facebook page, and post anything they want to post," he said.
 "It may have nothing to do with issues or concerns to your district, and yet we saw that happen a lot."